roob-p/GamepadToKeyboard-PlayniteExtension/README.md

  # 🎮 GamepadToKeyboard-PlayniteExtension
  ![GitHub Downloads](https://img.shields.io/github/downloads/roob-p/GamepadToKeyboard-PlayniteExtension/total)

-🕹️ *Emulate mouse and keyboard input with your gamepad in a quick, easy and highly customizable manner.*
+🕹️ *Emulate mouse and keyboard input with your gamepad in a quick, easy and highly customizable way.*

 - This extension lets you send mouse and keyboard input with your controller, so you can use it in games without gamepad support, or where some controller buttons (in particular `LT` and `RT`) do not work.
 ***Perfect for old games without native controller support or with incomplete Xinput functionality.***
 - The program is very easy to use and configure: just edit the assignments in the `.ini` file and the application will be started automatically after launching the game.
 - A dedicated config can be created per game, or a global config can be used for all games.
 - It's also possible to browse the config to use directly from the menu panel, or create a list of favourite configs that can be switched via sub-menu.
-- Multiple games can be selected at once.
-Every new config will be created.
+- Multiple games can be selected at once, and a config will be created for each of them.
 - The program's functionalities can be changed with a click through the menu.
 - Clear and intuitive: "LED" icons indicate the state of the program, the active config and much more.
 - Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
 - **The program allows fine control over several controller aspects: deadzone types (square/rectangular, circular with and without rescale), deadzone values (per stick, axis, or direction), axis inversion, modifiers (`[Toggle], [Turbo], [TurboToggle], [Execute], [Combo], [Sequence]` and others) and more.**
+- Supports switchable key assignment groups: `Layer` (with fallback support) and `Set` (without fallback).
+- Includes a customizable rumble system with per-button vibration effects.
-- Future updates will include a more advanced `[MACRO]` modifier.
+- Future updates will include `[Chord]` a more advanced `[MACRO]` modifier.

 ##### ⚠️ `GamepadToKeyboard` requires an Xinput controller (native or emulated via tools like DS4Windows, DualSenseX, x360ce, etc.).
 #### 🚀 Standalone version